aseempat/Test-GitHub/README.md

 # Test-GitHub
 Git Hub tutorial

 My name is Aseem Patel.
-I am doing my PhD at Sciences Po.
-I am in my first year.
+I am doing my PhD at the Department of Economics at Sciences Po.
-I still don't have a topic.
-I would like to continue working.

-I am restarting to learn GitHub since I haven't practised for a couple of weeks now.